ans-group/docs.ukfast.co.uk/source/network/loadbalancing/passthroughoffload.md

 With the `offloading` now created, we just need to disable the previous `passthrough` vip.

 Head back to the `Virtual IPs` tab and edit your `HTTPS service (no SSL offloading)` vip.
-With this open, uncheck the `Active` box to deactivate this vip and press `Update Virtual IP` to save it.
+With this open, un-check the `Active` box to deactivate this vip and press `Update Virtual IP` to save it.

 You should now have this: